Skip to content

 4. Tranquil Spa, Los Angeles: Textured walls create a peaceful mood.

 These cases show how versatile SG001 can be.
-It works in public and private spaces.
+It works in both public and private spaces.
 The technique can

 change the feel of a room.
 It adds interest without being overwhelming.
 In each case, SG001 enhances the

 space's purpose.
-It proves that minimal art can have a big impact.
-These examples inspire new uses for
+It proves that minimal art can have a big impact on design and atmosphere.
+These examples

 Future Projections: The Evolution of SG001 in Art